Cervical cancer is a type of cancer that develops in a woman's cervix. It is one of a few cancers where screening can detect pre-cancerous lesions.

 Pap smears have been replaced by a new cervical screening test to detect human papillomavirus (HPV), helping protect women from cervical cancer.

 Human papillomavirus (HPV) is a virus commonly spread through sexual contact, which can cause cervical cancer.
 But vaccination can prevent it.

-A self-test has made cervical screening even easier
+A self-test is making cervical screening even easier

-A ‘self-collection’ cervical screening test is now available, meaning women who find the tests uncomfortable or embarrassing have another, easier option.
+A ‘self-collection’ cervical screening test is now available, meaning females have another testing option.